sporto/elm-tutorial/foundations/hello.md

 ## Our first Elm application

-Let's write our first Elm application, create a folder for your application and add a `Hello.elm` file.
+Let's write our first Elm application.
+Create a folder for your application and add a `Hello.elm` file.
 In this file write:

 ```elm
 import Html